kanidm/kanidm/book/src/prepare_the_server.md

 docker pull kanidm/tools:latest
 ```

+> **NOTE** Our preferred deployment method is in containers, and this documentation assumes you're
+> running in docker.
+Kanidm will alternately run as a daemon/service, and server builds are
-You may need to adjust your example commands throughout this document to suit your desired server
+> available for multiple platforms if you prefer this option.
+You may need to adjust the example
-type if you choose not to use docker.
+> commands throughout this document to suit your desired server type if you choose not to use
+> containers.

 ## Development Version

 If you are interested in running the latest code from development, you can do this by changing the
-docker tag to `kanidm/server:devel` or `kanidm/server:x86_64_v3_devel` instead.
-Many people run the
+docker tag to `kanidm/server:devel` instead.
+Many people run the development version, and it is
-development version, and it is extremely reliable, but occasional rough patches may occur.
-If you
+extremely reliable, but occasional rough patches may occur.
+If you report issues, we will make every
-report issues, we will make every effort to help resolve them.
+effort to help resolve them.

 ## System Requirements